 Coherent breathing is one of the foundational tools in the Mind and Recovery pillars.
 Your daily protocol can include a defended time slot, an audio guide, and gentle nudges to keep the practice consistent during stressful weeks.
 As your data shows the practice landing, the protocol expands its role.

 On Core, the protocol adapts based on stress and sleep patterns.
 On Pass, we layer in heart rate variability tracking from supported wearables and use the data to refine timing and dose.
-The simplest breath practice can become the steadiest part of your week.
+The simplest breath practice can become the steadiest part of your week, and the protocol exists to make sure it actually shows up daily rather than living as a good intention you never quite get to.